studio51/gridlecss/README.md

 ## Components

-At the moment, there are no components, but I do plan to write a few ( feel free to create your own and add them here ) .
+At the moment, there are no components, but we do plan to create a few ( feel free to create your own and add them here ) .

 * Buttons
 * Tables